Shreyas-S-Raman/dogvision-eyefixations/README.md

 # Results

-An overview of our most interesting findings (averaged across all dogs) are visually presented below.
-For a more expansive exploration and thorough analysis of results, for each individual dog in the study, please refer to the [associated work](paper link)
+An overview of our most interesting findings (averaged across all dogs) are visually presented below

 ![Fixation Distribution](assets/distribution.png)
 ![Radius of Fixation Overlap](assets/overlap_plot.png)